softius/no-php-framework/README.md

 You can either start from the first chapter and proceed to the last one (chapter by chapter) or jump straight to any chapter.

+As part of this guide we will build an application similar to trakt.tv.
+Here are the features that we will cover

+* Search TV Shows
+* Integration with tvdb API
+* Personalised TV Recommendations
+* Personal lists (watched, like to watch)
+* API

 ## Table of contents
 1. [Introduction][chapter-1]